Career Timeline of Seth Curry: Major Achievements and Milestones

 On September 29, 2014, Seth Curry signed with the Orlando Magic.

-On October 7, 2014, Seth Curry's D-League rights were acquired by the Erie BayHawks.
+On October 7, 2014, Seth Curry's D-League rights were acquired by the Magic's affiliated team, the Erie BayHawks, in a trade with the Santa Cruz Warriors.

-On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his debut in a win against the Minnesota Timberwolves.
+On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his Suns debut later that day in a 106–97 win over the Minnesota Timberwolves.

-July 2015: Joined New Orleans Pelicans Summer League Team
+July 2015: All-NBA Summer League First Team Honors

 After the 2015–16 season, Seth Curry declined his $1 million player option for the 2016–17 season in order to become a restricted free agent.

-On February 26, 2016, Seth Curry scored a then career-high 19 points and 4 rebounds in a game against the Los Angeles Clippers.
+On February 26, 2016, Seth Curry recorded a then career-high 19 points and 4 rebounds in a loss to the Los Angeles Clippers.

-On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry, but later rescinded it on July 3.
+On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry.

 On July 15, 2016, Seth Curry signed with the Dallas Mavericks.

-On January 29, 2017, Seth Curry had career highs of 24 points and 10 rebounds in a win over San Antonio.
+On January 29, 2017, Seth Curry had career highs of 24 points and 10 rebounds to lead the Mavericks to a 105–101 win over San Antonio.

-July 6, 2018: Signed with the Portland Trail Blazers
+July 6, 2018: Signed with Portland Trail Blazers

 On July 6, 2018, Seth Curry signed a two-year contract with the Portland Trail Blazers, including a player option for the second year.